AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

-# AFSDK Custom Calculation - Event Triggered
+# AF SDK Custom Calculation - Event Triggered

 **Version:** 1.0.0

 [![Build Status](https://dev.azure.com/osieng/engineering/_apis/build/status/product-readiness/osisoft.sample-ocs-data_views_r-r?branchName=main)](https://dev.azure.com/osieng/engineering/_build/latest?definitionId=3168&branchName=main)
 *change pipeline link*

-Built with .NET Framework 4.8 and AFSDK 2.10.9
+Built with .NET Framework 4.8 and AF SDK 2.10.9

-The sample code in this topic demonstrates how to utilize the AFSDK to perform custom calculations that are beyond the functionality provided by Asset Analytics.
+The sample code in this topic demonstrates how to utilize the AF SDK to perform custom calculations that are beyond the functionality provided by Asset Analytics.

-Previously, this use case was handled by either PI Advance Calculation Engine (ACE) or custom coded solutions.
+Previously, this use case was handled by either PI Advanced Calculation Engine (ACE) or custom coded solutions.
 Following the [announcement of PI ACE's retirement](https://pisquare.osisoft.com/s/article/000036664), this sample is intended to provide assistance to customers migrating from PI ACE to a custom solution.

 ## Calculation Work Flow